cameronlxu/Leetcode-Tracker/README.md

 On the technical side, the discord bot uses JavaScript on the front end to interact with the user and the code is hosted on [glitch](https://glitch.com).
 The backend is entirely made up of [Amazon Web Services](https://aws.amazon.com), more specifically [API Gateway](https://aws.amazon.com/api-gateway/?nc2=type_a), [Lambda](https://aws.amazon.com/lambda/?nc2=type_a), & [DynamoDB](https://aws.amazon.com/dynamodb/?nc2=type_a).
 The bot makes API calls to either create, update, or retrieve data hosted in the NoSQL database.

 ### Current Requirements
-- [x] User can create an account
+- [x] User can create an account one time
-- [x] User can update the db with the newly completed problem
+- [x] User can input the link of the newly completed problem which will add to their problems completed
 - [x] User can retrieve their data in a statistical overview or problem list layout
 - [x] User can view the rankings (problem count) based on a difficulty: Easy, Medium, Hard, Total

 ### Future TODO List
+- [ ] /help command to show the user what commands are available to them
 - [ ] User can start/end a session that other users can join, which will also have it's own ranking while the session is active
     - Problems completed here will also contribute to the user's overall progress
-- [ ] Improve the bot response UI by instead of replying to user slash commands, responsd with an [embed](https://discordjs.guide/popular-topics/embeds.html#embed-preview)
+- [ ] Improve the bot response UI
+    - [ ] Instead of replying to user slash commands, respond with an [embed](https://discordjs.guide/popular-topics/embeds.html#embed-preview)
+    - [ ] Consolidate the /ranking command to where a user has to pick a difficulty of what ranking to look at

 ----------